 IRA and Retirement Plan Penalties in header of articles

 Retirement plans, like IRAs and 401(k) plans, allow you to save for your future.
-However, if you don't follow the plan rules, you might receive tax penalties for:
+However, if you don't follow the plan rules, you might receive tax penalties for one of these:

 Contributing too much money in a year